mccruz24/taxi_trip_case/README.md

 The primary objective of this project is to transform raw taxi trip data into a more structured and query-optimized format using staging and dimension tables.
 This structured data will then be used to answer key business questions regarding taxi trips within the city.

+Note: Initially I wanted to use duckdb as database in this project.
+However, I have faced difficulties in utilizing duckdb when developing the project.
+I opted to use BigQuery instead.

 ## Data Pipeline
 Data Extraction: Extract the 2023 taxi trip data from the City of Chicago's data portal.